cloudartisan/cloudartisan.github.com/content/posts/2010-10-18-migrating-from-google-app-engine-to-django.markdown

 published: 2010-10-18
 title: Migrating from Google App Engine to Django
 slug: migrating-from-google-app-engine-to-django
+summary: Yup, I'm migrating from Google App Engine to Django.
+In this post I go over some of the key differences and considerations...

 Unfortunately, I had to migrate one of my projects from Google App Engine to Django on a self-managed server.
 I didn't want to do this.
 See [Google App Engine Gotcha #2](http://www.cloudartisan.com/2010/08/google-app-engine-gotcha-2/) and [Google App Engine Gotcha #3](http://www.cloudartisan.com/2010/08/google-app-engine-gotcha-3/) for the main reasons.
 Those headaches became bad enough that I had to bite the bullet and migrate out of Google App Engine.